ZironServer/ziron-communicator/README.md

 All data that is sent in invokes or transmits can be JSON content, binary or a stream.
 It is even possible to have JSON data that contains binary data or streams.
 Streams can be used to stream data in chunks from one to the other side.
-The streams are fully compatible with Node.Js streams and feature-rich.
+The streams can be connected to Node.JS streams, are optimized for network communication, and provide a simply promise-based API.
 It is possible to use the implementation in any underlying structure that supports a bidirectional connection.